CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 ## Example Configuration

-The following example configuration is based on the [reference topology](https://github.com/cumulusnetworks/cldemo-vagrant) created by Cumulus Networks.
+The following example configuration is based on the {{<exlink url="https://github.com/cumulusnetworks/cldemo-vagrant" text="reference topology">}} created by Cumulus Networks.
 Other configurations are possible, based on the use cases outlined above.
 Here is a diagram of the topology:

 {{< img src = "/images/cumulus-linux/redistribute-neighbor-example.png" >}}